jrxwdy/jrxwdy/README.md

 Building AI-powered livestreaming avatars for iGaming & social commerce.

-Our avatars sell 24/7 -- handling objections, engaging audiences, and converting viewers into customers in real time.
+Our avatars sell 24/7 -- Creating entertaining & engaging audiences, and converting viewers into customers in real time.